aemrcd/aemrcd-Portfolio/README.md

 ## <h3 style="letter-spacing:2px">  📦 Clone and Setup Project </h3>

-To use the contact form functionality, you’ll need to set up the API keys in your `.env` file.
+To use the contact form functionality, you’ll need to set up Virtual Environment and the API keys in your `.env` file.

 ### Steps:
 1. Clone the Respository